Ways to make a Donation to Forestgate

 You can drop cash or checks in our Tithes and Offerings Box in the rear of the Sanctuary.
 It is secured by the Deacons at the end of service.
 Envelops for you donation are located above the box.

-The “Donate Here” button below is a convenient immediate way to give online.
+The “Donate Here” button to the right is a convenient immediate way to give online.
 You will be taken to a secure giving portal to set up online giving.
 There is a fee of $0.25 per ACH bank transfer or 2.3% of the total if giving by debit card.
 We ask that you consider giving above your total to cover these fees.

 Contact Carl Bobb at email@example.com if you have any questions or would like to make a stock donation